ConScape/ConScapeR/README.md

 To run ConScape through R, you need to download and install [Julia](https://julialang.org/downloads/) to your computer, which R will run on the background.

 You will need to provide the path to this Julia installation.
-An easy way to do this is by adding it to the `.Renviron` file (more information [here](https://support.posit.co/hc/en-us/articles/360047157094-Managing-R-with-Rprofile-Renviron-Rprofile-site-Renviron-site-rsession-conf-and-repos-conf)).
-The easiest way to edit this file is with the `usethis` library:
+An easy way to do this is by adding it to the `.Renviron` file (more information [here](https://support.posit.co/hc/en-us/articles/360047157094-Managing-R-with-Rprofile-Renviron-Rprofile-site-Renviron-site-rsession-conf-and-repos-conf)), one way to edit this file is with the `usethis` library:

 ``` r
 library(usethis)